If I am elected for a third term, I will work tirelessly to achieve my vision of:

 Our classrooms are culturally responsive environments where all students benefit from de-colonized curriculum and land-based learning.
-First Nations, Metis, and urban Indigenous students find academic success and pride in their identities.
+First Nations, Métis, and urban Indigenous students find belonging in our schools and feel pride in their identities.
+We

-We work in partnership with Esquimalt and Songhees Nations to build on the strengths of our First Nations students and support their academic success.
+We work in partnership with the Four Houses Esquimalt Nation, Songhees Nations, Métis and Urban Peoples to define success for their students and help them achieve their goals.
+We build on the strengths of Indigenous students and support their academic success.
 Reconciliation will guide my approach to all aspects of the Board’s work.
 As we move forward to co-create a vision for Craigflower and Shoreline schools with Esquimalt and Songhees Nations, we can ensure we have seismically safe schools that meet the needs and desires of the communities they serve.

 4) School District lands are leveraged for community benefit

 District green spaces and urban forests are protected and maintained.
 District partnerships with municipalities, First Nations and community organizations add housing supply and childcare spaces in ways that support healthy communities.